0

 Hike or Backpack Gregory Bald

-After a steady climb for 5.5 miles, the summit has stunning views of the surrounding Smokies and Cades Cove.
+Gregory Bald is a strenuous day hike that is also popular for backpacking.
+After a steady climb of 3,400′ over 5.5 miles, the summit of Gregroy Bald has stunning views of the surrounding Smokies and Cades Cove.

 Where to Stay Near Great Smoky Mountains National Park